luau-lang/luau/rfcs/syntax-metatable-type-annotation.md

 type Vec3 = { x: number, y: number, z: number, [metatable]: { __add: (Vec3, Vec3) -> Vec3 } }
 ```

-This option is ambiguous with indexers.
-We could still proceed with it, but it means reserving `metatable` when the name is used as a key for indexers.
+This option has the same exact syntax as indexers.
+While it's possible to implement this, it doesn't seem to solve the issue where one might accidentally forget to type in brackets surrounding `metatable` to ascribe a metatable.

 ### 5: `{ metatable = {} }`